mukulele/signalk-lwm2m/README.md

 This plugin will open an IPC connection to the wakatiwaiclient binary in ./build.

 The included wakatiwaiclient was built for Debian Bookwoorm ARM64.
-Building a wakatiwaiclient for another platform is a separate project curently under development.
+Building a wakatiwaiclient for another platform is a separate project currently under development.
 (github mukulele/wakatiwai).

 A set of LwM2M XML Object definitions is included in directory ./config .
 Delete or add (see https://www.openmobilealliance.org/specifications/registries/objects/) objects to meet your requirements.

-Restart SignalK Server and edit the mapping of LwM2M Objects/Instances/Ressources to SignalK Path's.
+Restart SignalK Server, then edit the mappings of LwM2M Objects/Instances/Ressources to SignalK Path's.
 This can be done with the LwM2M WebUI or manually in the ./config/settings.json file.

 In SignalK -> PluginConfig you can edit the connection parameters.
-The LwM2M cConnection parameters are defaulting to the eclipse sandbox server.
+The LwM2M Connection parameters are defaulting to the eclipse sandbox server.

 ### My setup
 An IOT Sim Card (e.g. 1NCE 10EUR for a 10 year lifetime)